1977-03-14

 John “Wiggy” Wolff opens his “Light Fantastic” show at London’s Royal Academy of Art showing his work with lasers that began with the 1975 Who shows.
 Youtube has a video from the show here

-The Donny & Marie show’s concert segment features a bit of The Who’s Pinball Wizard You can see it on youtube here: http://www.youtube.com/watch?v=EKPuyW8avAY (5:50 for those who only want to see The Who)
+The Donny & Marie show’s concert segment features a bit of The Who’s Pinball Wizard This video used to be on Youtube, but appears to have been removed

 Keith Moon checks himself into Cedars-Sinai Hospital to dry out, this time for over a month